rhagenson/sembio-go/docs/index.md

 There is hardly ever only one way to solve a Bioinformatics problem.
 By providing a clear semantic structure to the codebase, clarifying expectations from code at each level down the import path, `bio-go` addresses the problem of aggregating potential solutions.
 It should be the case that you can build a tool today and switch out parts of the it with other approaches tomorrow.

+### Statement of Need

+Bioinformatics projects often require building custom, small tools for the purpose of complementing larger tools' inflexibility.
+Developers are forced to balance size with flexibility -- the larger the program and the more people using it, the less flexible its developers can be to changing it for the better. `bio-go` is intended to be used in producing flexible tools that can change according to the specific needs of ongoing Bioinformatics projects.

+`bio-go` was designed to be approachable by the end-user programmers who make up a large portion of practicing Bioinformaticians -- those with immediate research problems to solve, but without the time or resources to build and thoroughly test a multitude of solutions to the same intermediate problems.
+The programmer should explore solutions laterally across the import tree (e.g., `bio/sequence/immutable` to `bio/sequence/mutable`) until the approach is tuned to the specific needs of the current research problem.

 ## Approach

 `bio-go` uses three levels of semantics to define a solution: